akeneo/dam-connector/README.md

 > Or you can use a custom [Docker Compose override file](https://docs.docker.com/compose/extends/).

+# How to use this skeleton?

+This skeleton provides 2 Symfony commands:
+- `dam-connector:assets:synchronize-structure` to init/synchronize the assets structure
+- `dam-connector:assets:synchronize` to synchronize the assets

 # Development with Docker Compose 🐳

 To start the MySQL server: